Mind the way you move

 Limit your wastes and dispose them the right way

 Try to have the most eco-friendly approach possible.
-Separate your wastes so they can be recycled, dispose your trash at the time and locations which are planned by the local authorities (do not leave trash behind you, do not throw trash on the floor or in water, and in the case of Venice do not put your trash out of your door outside of collection hours ).
+Separate your wastes so they can be recycled, dispose your trash at the time and locations which are planned by the local authorities (do not leave trash behind you, do not throw trash on the floor or in water, and in the case of Venice hand over your garbage bag to the garbage collector when they ring your bell in the morning ).
 Carry a refillable bottle of water to limit your wastes.
 In Venice, there are plenty of fountains, all around the city, which are providing locals and visitors alike with fresh drinkable water coming from the neighboring mountains.

 Experience the city in a respectul way